tfiers/PkgGraph.jl/docs/src/bg/related-work.md

 #### [PkgDependency.jl]

-Nice and actively maintained package that does a very similar thing to PkgGraph, and has no non-Julia dependencies.
+Nice and actively maintained package that does a very similar thing to PkgGraph, and has no non-stdlib dependencies.\
 Prints package dependencies as a tree in the REPL.
-Because package dependencies are a DAG and not a tree, there are repeated names in the printout (those are marked with a `(*)`).
+Because package dependencies are a DAG and not a tree, there are repeated names in the printout (those are marked with a `(*)`).\
+For each dependency, shows the version, and optionally compat info and the repository link.

 #### [PkgDeps.jl]